The 8 Things You Must Do To Fight Your Ticket.

 Step 2.
 Research Violation Code listed on ticket

-We review your traffic ticket and identify the violation code.
+Next review your traffic ticket and identify the violation code.
 This is not always easy for the layman to identify.
 Most do not know what the term violation code refers to.
 Even more aren't aware of where to look.
 The violation code on most tickets is found smack dab in the middle of the ticket (below all your personal information like your name, address, vehicle information, and insurance company).
 The violation code is usually accompanied by a subsection and possibly a subdivision and it is equally important to obtain this information to ensure you are referring to the correct law.
 However identifying the correct violation code is not always cut and dry as some may have lost the ticket or maybe cannot read the officer's writing.
-Ticketbust.com expert ticket consultants are well trained in deciphering an officer's markings on a ticket and if the violation code is not available can even determine most violation codes by simply looking at the facts of your case.
+Ticketbust.com ticket experts are well trained in helping you decipher an officer's markings on a ticket and if the violation code is not available can even determine most violation codes by simply looking at the facts of your case.
 As an example an unknown violation code for a speeding ticket can be determined by factoring in the speed limit, the cited speed, the type of vehicle being driven at the time, the class of driver's license you have, the number of lanes on the highway you were driving on, and the location (whether the violation occurred on a city street or a freeway).

 Step 3.
 Identify whether the violation is a traffic infraction or a misdemeanor

-In researching the violation code we must also determine whether you have been cited for a traffic infraction or a misdemeanor.
+In researching the violation code you must also determine whether you have been cited for a traffic infraction or a misdemeanor.
 Most are not aware of the difference or what either means.
 It is important to identify which you were cited for so that you know your rights under the law and what potential penalties you might face if convicted.
 A traffic infraction is a less serious offense (like speeding, red light, stop sign, cell phone tickets).
 You need to know for a traffic infraction you are allowed a traffic trial, either in person before a judge with your accuser (the officer) present or a trial in writing (Trial by Written Declaration) and that if you are found guilty after a Trial by Written Declaration you are allowed a new trial (Trial De Novo) in person before a judge with your accuser (the officer) present.
 The penalties for a traffic infraction include fines but not jail time.
 A Misdemeanor on the other hand is a more serious offense (driving while unlicensed, drunk driving, driving a grossly overweight truck, driving a commercial truck at 15 mph or more above the legal limit) and you could face jail time in addition to a fine.
-Since you could potentially face jail time you are allowed a trial by jury and to choose to have a court appointed public defender to help you.
+Since you could potentially face jail time you may even be allowed a trial by jury and to choose to have a court appointed public defender to help you.
 You can look to the same area where the violation code is found and following the violation code there should be an 'I' or an 'M' circled.
 This tells you if you were cited for an infraction or misdemeanor and only traffic infractions can be fought using a Trial by Written Declaration.

 Step 4.
 Search for any exceptions to the law